GallagherSurfaceLab/summer_26/README.md

 <a href="https://colab.research.google.com/github/GallagherSurfaceLab/summer_26/blob/main/STM_voronoi.ipynb" target="_blank" rel="noopener noreferrer"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+### Onboarding

+Work through the onboarding page to get what you need setup.

+###  Tutorials

+Work through the Tutorials page.
+If you are not familiar with Python or Git work through the [Python Tutorials](https://lectures.scientific-python.org/) and [Git sections](/tutorials.md#git-tutorials), work through the rest as needed.

+### Summer Tasks

 There are a number of projects that can be worked on which are broken down into `Code Quality`, `Workflow`, `Analysis`, and `Validation`.
 A detailed overview of the project can be found on the [projects page](https://github.com/orgs/GallagherSurfaceLab/projects/1/views/1) and a summary is in the table below:

 |Project | Type |